 At this point, you may experience performance issues—like lagging in multiplayer—when interacting with the file.

 When you reach

-75%of your memory limit, Figma will show a red alert banner.
-You cannot dismiss this banner.
+75% of your memory limit, Figma will show a red alert tile in the left sidebar.
+You cannot dismiss this alert.

 You can still make changes to the file, but we recommend taking immediate action to protect your work.
 Failure to reduce memory usage now will increase the possibility of data loss.